-If you are enrolled in the Master of Science Capstone (MS Capstone) program, and are interested in the PhD degree program, if eligible, you have the opportunity to apply internally to the program in the summer after your first year.
+If you are enrolled in the Master of Science Capstone (MS Capstone) program, and are interested in the PhD program you may apply to internally or externally.
+Note that internal applications are by invitation only.

 Admission Review Factors

 The MS-to-PhD admissions process is as rigorous as the regular admissions process.
 The applicant must demonstrate overall excellence, the proven ability to do PhD-level work, and engagement with the field.
 The Admissions Committee will consider the following as they holistically review each application:

 - Mastery of knowledge and skills demonstrated by:

 - Engagement in class, class exam scores, and overall course grades.

 - Strong research skills as well as potential for PhD-level work (e.g., Independent Study with a faculty member resulting in a research project, research resulting in a publication, etc.) as evidenced by:

 - One letter of recommendation from Biostatistics faculty.

 - Engagement with the field and department as well as a spirit of curiosity and independent inquiry as demonstrated by: